 Fire!!!
 Fire!!
-I have to say it again, Fire!!!
-When two or more Otukas are gathered, a fire is nearby ready to consume habitually bad men mercilessly.
-No ashes remain and the fire is too hot to scream in.
+I have to repeat it, Fire!!!
+When two or more Otukas gather, a fire is nearby ready to consume habitually bad men mercilessly.
+No ashes remain, and the Fire is too hot to scream in.
 Kegs of rum and seas of brine cannot quench it.
-The fire though is always a potentiality and it is only the purity of the human spirit the Otuka encases that turns him away from such an eschatology of the wicked.
-Inevitably, sometimes it has to done.
+The Fire though is always a potentiality, and it is only the purity of the human spirit.
+The Otuka encases that which turns him away from such an eschatology of the wicked.
+Inevitably, sometimes it has to be done.
 Plenty of indications, no announcement required.

 “Bird’s got something to teach us all; About being free, yeah; Be no rain… Be no rain…” – Gil Scott-Heron, from the lyrics, I Think I’ll Call It Morning

-I sporadically declare myself an Opintar yet with constant intent.
+I declare myself to be an Opintar sometimes, yet with constant acceptance.
 Many think Opintar is a fun name.
 Or of vernacular because they cannot google it.
-Or the vanity of a man who has known serious illness more than once in his adult life.
+Or the vanity of a man who has experienced severe illness many times in his adult life.
 It is none of these.
-Being an Opintar is an apt description of my lot in life and how I should and do live it.
-Opinterity is the closest I will ever know of being liberated and of happiness, yet it is not a great thing to be due to some ambiguous internal costs.
-I have joined some organisations and fraternities that defiantly preach the message of ‘liberation of man and society’ but they are in truth cesspools of anti-liberation by means of polite evil, duplicity, and racketeering.
-Are such groups different from some families or nations?
-The un-liberated will rush to say yes, and will not be right.
-All life is not oppressive or evil but it is certainly constrained and requires many forms of liberation as criteria for survival and flourishing in our post-creation existence.
-Continue reading
+Being an Opintar is an apt description of my lot in life and how I should live it.
+Opinterity is the closest I will ever know of being liberated and of joy, yet it is not a glorious thing to be due to the ambiguous internal costs.